-Thus, I easily correlated those facts of wind occurring through strong movement of large things and I deduced: ‘When trees wave their branches, they make wind.’
+Thus, I quickly correlated those facts of wind occurring through strong movement of big things, and I deduced: ‘When trees wave their branches, they make wind.’
 There was no doubt.
 I knew it.

 I had seen pictures with puffy clouds in the sky.
 Clouds with pursed lips blowing, making wind.
 I knew this was silly.

 At this stage of my life, I had not experienced what it meant to make a wrong assumption.
-I was absolutely sure about the trees making the wind when shaking their branches.
-There was no need to ask the adults but I was confident to advise other children on my discovery.
+I was entirely sure about the trees making the wind when shaking their branches.
+There was no need to ask the adults, but I was confident to advise other children on my discovery.

 This much about knowing something.
-There must some unconscious process occurring in our mind; once it is convinced to have enough evidence on a topic it creates the illusion of this topic being true and real, and the truth and nothing but the truth.
+There must some unconscious process occurring in our mind; once it is convinced to have enough evidence it creates the illusion of this topic being correct and real, and the truth and nothing but the truth.